Leoism/CarRentalSystem/README.md

 Once run, you can now start running your own rental company.
 ---
 ## Running the Webserver
 After completing all previous steps, you are now ready to start running your own rental company.
-To do so, run the following in a command line:
+To do so, ensure that you are in the root directory of the app and run the following in a command line:
 ```
 python3 server.py
 ```